sun-ruiheng/react-portfolio/README.md

 It is split into three main pages:

 1. Landing screen —— to say hello!
 2. Experiences and skills —— I categorized my familiar skills into certain key experiences.
-I decided to forgo my little personal projects as they aren't all that impressive, but they can be viewed on my legacy website.
+I decided to forgo my little personal projects as they aren't too impressive, but they can be viewed on my legacy website.
 Visit that if you wish...
-3. Contact page —— in case you want to hire me at your super cool company.
+3. Contact page —— so you can hire me at your super cool company.

 ### Responsiveness